Erbasher/css-effects/README.md

 - transform2.html + transform2.css to create a box with nice transform and transition effects

 - WorkLab files transform-lab.html and transform-lab-css about use of transform and transition properties

+- Animation, animation2 and animation3 with same name CSS files added